How to Make a Chinoiserie Planter for a Stunning DIY Topiary

 Step 3 – I carefully laid the napkin on the planter with the edge of the napkin at the bottom of the planter.

-Since the planter is round, I adjusted the napkin to keep the napkin bottom in line with the bottom of the planter.
+NOTE: Since the planter is round, I adjusted the napkin to keep the napkin’s bottom in line with the bottom of the planter.
 You will create some folds this way, but it’s the best way to keep the design straight.

-Step 4 – I added more Mod Podge and laid down the remaining napkin as I did for the first section, using the dry brush to smooth out the napkin.
+Step 4 – I added more Mod Podge and laid down the remaining napkin, as I did for the first section, using the dry brush to smooth it out.
 I repeated the step on the other end of the napkin.

-Step 5 – To cover the remaining planter, I attached the other piece of napkin to the planter, adding more Mod Podge and cutting off the excess napkin with scissors.
+Step 5 – To cover the rest of the pot, I attached the other piece of napkin to the pot, adding more Mod Podge and cutting off the excess napkin with scissors.

-TIP – For any areas where there are napkin folds, add a little Mod Podge under the fold and use the dry brush on top to smooth it down.
+TIP – For any areas with napkin folds, add a little Mod Podge under the fold and use the dry brush on top to smooth it down.

 Step 6 – Apply Mod Podge to the top rim of the planter and brush up on the napkin with the dry brush.
 Apply more Mod Podge – about 1 inch – on the inside of the planter.
 Use the dry brush to fold over the napkin and brush down on the inside of the planter.

-Set the planter aside to dry and repeat the decoupage process with the other planter.
+Set the pot aside to dry and repeat the decoupage process with the other planter.

-Step 7 – When you have finished both planters, now apply a thin coat of Mod Podge to the planter.
+Step 7 – When you have finished both planters, apply a thin coat of Mod Podge to the pot.
 This step seals and protects the decoupaged planter.
 You’ll notice the Mod Podge shows white, but it will turn clear as it dries.
 Set the planters aside to completely dry.

 NOTE: When the planters are dry, there won’t be any tackiness and the design will be clear.